top of page

 ABOUT US

 In 2002 the Old Hamlet of Llanmartin founded a residents association to foster an old fashioned Community spirit.
-It organises many functions throughout the year, including bonfire night, carols in the barn, progressive suppers, treasure hunts, outings and in Summer the Big Lunch.
 Over the years it has undertaken some great projects

 OFFICERS